Health management and Biosecurity

 Ensure one clearly defined designated entry room with a dirty zone and a clean zone.
 Everyone arriving should at minimum change clothes and footwear as well as wash and disinfect hands before entering the premises.
 “Shower in” can also be practised, if the physical conditions can accommodate this.

 The entry room is the key to maintaining constantly high health in the herd, why it is imperative that the entry room is designated for this alone and not used as a storage facility or for any other business.

 The entry room should be designed in a way that will promote biosecurity and nudge visitors to follow the rules by instinct.

 - Keeping a coat rack and a shoe tray for arrival clothes in the dirty zone.

-- Placing a “no shoes” grid on the floor leading to the clean zone.
+- Placing a “no shoes” grid on the floor leads to the clean zone.

-- Ensuring clean clothes and shoes available for all visitors in the clean zone.
+- Ensuring clean clothes and shoes are available for all visitors in the clean zone.

 - Locate the sink on the way to the clean zone and ensure soap and paper towels are available.

 - Place hand sanitiser in the clean zone preferably just next to the inner entry door.

 Watch the video below where pig333.com show does and don’ts when it comes to on-farm entry.